 Absolutely!
 Plenty of ventilation is a prerequisite when using kerosene heaters.
-Ideally, you want to keep a window or two open in the room where you’re using the heater.
-If the area doesn’t have sufficient ventilation, consider other heater types, such as electric heaters.
+Ideally, you want to keep a window or two open in the room where you’re using the heater to get in forced air.
+If the area doesn’t have sufficient ventilation, consider other heater types, such as electric heater and radiant heater.

 Can kerosene fumes kill you?

 Kerosene fumes cannot kill you.
 But, in excessive amounts, it can cause convulsions and potentially send you into a coma.